Ghanim Abdul-Jalil: Career

 Ghanim joined the Ba'ath party in 1954.
-He was imprisoned in the case of the attempted assassination of Abdel Karim Qassem for 7 years and was pardoned in 1962, although he was not a participant in that attempt.
+He was imprisoned in the case of the 1959 attempted assassination of Abdul-Karim Qasim for 7 years and was pardoned in 1962, although he was not a participant in that attempt.

 He graduated from the Faculty of Law and Politics in 1965.
 He was fired twice and arrested several times because of his political activities.
 He was appointed governor of Kirkuk in 1970, then Diyala in 1971, and then director general of Iraqi ports in 1971 as well.
-He was assigned to manage the operations of the Iraqi Company for Oil Operations after the decision to nationalize oil on June 1, 1972.
+He was assigned to manage the operations of the Iraqi Company for Oil Operations after the decision to nationalize oil on 1 June 1972.

-He was elected as a member of the regional leadership of the Baath Party at the beginning of 1974, then was appointed director of the office of the Vice-President of the Revolutionary Command Council Saddam Hussein in March 1974, and then took over the Ministry of Higher Education and Scientific Research on November 11, 1974 until January 23, 1977.
+He was elected as a member of the regional leadership of the Baath Party at the beginning of 1974, then was appointed director of the office of the Vice-President of the Revolutionary Command Council Saddam Hussein in March 1974, and then took over the Ministry of Higher Education and Scientific Research on 11 November 1974 until 23 January 1977.
 After that, he continued as Minister of State.
 He was a member of the Revolutionary Command Council.